herbie-fp/herbie/README.md

-You should use Emacs to edit Racket code; Dr. Racket, which ships with Racket, is a bit too limited an editor for the number of files and complexity of Casio.
+You should use Emacs to edit Racket code; Dr. Racket, which ships with Racket, is a bit too limited an editor for the number of files and complexity of Herbie.
 You’ll want to use the `quack` and `geiser` Emacs packages to give you Racket-specific highlighting and a Racket REPL.
 The easiest way to install these is to run